maciejg-git/litewind-alpine-documentation/documentation/introduction.md

 npm install tailwindcss @tailwindcss/cli
 ```

-Running Tailwind CLI requires importing Tailwind to the main CSS file and adding compiled CSS file to the HTML.
-Check the full description [here](https://tailwindcss.com/docs/installation/tailwind-cli).
+Running Tailwind CLI requires importing Tailwind into your main CSS file and including the compiled CSS in your HTML.
+Check the full setup instructions [here](https://tailwindcss.com/docs/installation/tailwind-cli).

-With Tailwind set up add the following to the main CSS file.
+Once Tailwind is set up, add the following to your main CSS file.

-- styles for parts of the framework that cannot be styled in the template.
-These include, for example, tooltips, animations for the spinner etc
+- styles for framework elements that can't be styled directly in the templates, such as tooltips, spinner animations, etc.
-- extend colors definition.
-Litewind uses colors like primary, secondary etc. to mantain consistent look of the components.
+- extended color definitions.
+Litewind uses colors like primary, secondary, etc., to mantain a consistent appearance across components.
-- add the style for the `x-cloak` directive of Alpine.
-Check details for the `x-cloak` in the documentation.
+- a style for the `x-cloak` directive used by Alpine.
+See the Alpine documentation for details on how `x-cloak` works.
-- add variant for dark mode (optional)
+- a dark mode variant (optional)

 ```css
 @import 'tailwindcss';